lumamane/pdf-web-app-002/README.md

     Even an Android device (via Termux) for a truly mobile cloud

 Access your files from any device on the same network.
-It's perfect for consolidating media stored across multiple devices into one centralized location.
+It's perfect for consolidating media stored across multiple devices into one place.

 Supported file types (open directly in your browser):